 Charlotte Brontë’s bold titular heroine searches for a sense of home, happiness, and true love.
 Though this search is tempered by her need for independence, in the brilliant brooding Mr. Rochester she finds a man brave enough to love her for who she really is.

 Wuthering Heights by Emily Brontë (1847)

 A truly haunting tale of passion, punishment, and thwarted love, Emily Brontë’s star-crossed lovers, Heathcliff and Cathy, remain an unparalleled example of how love can sometimes torment and destroy.
-In its depiction of emotional abuse in all its rawness, even today, this book is not for the faint of heart.
+It depicts emotional abuse in all its rawness and, as a result, this book is not for the faint of heart.